keainye/keainye.github.io/source/_posts/gsoc-report.md

 ## Casnode

 Casnode is the official forum of Casbin.
 Casnode is suitable for open source organizations to use because it supports the two-way synchronization to Google Groups, and can sync its topics and replies to all mailing lists.

+**Night mode: ** I supported the night mode for Casnode.
+Now, users can click the switch button to switch between night mode and light mode.

+**Refactored the OSS support: **Casnode uses Aliyun STS as a storage provider before.
+This not that safe because users can upload any file to anywhere in the storage server.
+I refactored the storage system with another Go module called qor, which supports variables of storage providers, and upload these files in the backend, which is safer than before.

+**Server side rendering: **Casnode is written in React, which means that bots from search engines can not get the forum details because they can not execute JS code.
+I used Chromedp in Golang backend, and added a filter for bots.
+If a HTTP request has a `bot` keyword in its `User-Agent`, it will be recognized by the bot filter, and will receive a rendered page with forum details.
+This way, you can get the information of the forum from search engines.

+**Mailing list support: **Casnode sends Emails to a mailing list when new topics or new replies are made.
+It can sync all new topics and replies to all mailing lists, and supports the two-way synchronization to Google Groups.
+This made Casnode suitable for open source organizations to use.

+**Embeded plugin: **I implemented the embeded plugin for Casnode.
+With the plugin, only few lines of HTML code is needed to embed Casnode as a reply plugin to any webpage.
+For example, [Casbin OA](https://oa.casbin.com/) uses Casnode  Embedded Plugin as a reply plugin.